Change Orders

 A change order is a document that specifies and justifies a change to a construction contract.
 Typically, a change order alters the time of completion, change in quantities, and/or the total price in a construction contract.
 A change order is eligible for funding through the Clean Water Fund Program (CWFP) or Safe Drinking Water Loan Program (SDWLP) only if approved by the DNR construction management engineer (CME).

-The funding recipient shall promptly submit each change order and all associated backup documentation to the DNR CME and no later than 90 days after execution of the change order, in accordance with ss.
+The funding recipient shall promptly submit each executed change order and all associated backup documentation to the DNR CME and no later than 90 days after execution of the change order, in accordance with ss.
 NR 162.08(7)(c) and NR 166.11(7)(c), Wis.
 Adm.
 Code.
+Failure to meet the required deadline may be cause for rejecting the change and could affect loan reimbursement

 State statutes require the DNR to periodically inspect Environmental Loan projects to determine compliance with the approved plans and specifications as well as other program requirements such as bidding and procurement laws, Davis-Bacon and Related Acts, American Iron and Steel, etc. Determining compliance involves the review and approval of change orders to any contracts for a project.

-In situations where the proposed change(s) would substantially alter the capacity or operation of a facility, further review by technical review staff will be required.
+In situations where the proposed change(s) would substantially alter the capacity, operation or treatment efficiency of a facility, further review by technical review staff will be required.
 This may involve re-approval of the original plans and specifications.
 The DNR strongly encourages the municipality to discuss such potential changes in the project with the department's regional basin/watershed engineer as early as possible to allow adequate time for comment.

 Municipality's role